gesoto/voice-synthesis-and-speech-recognition/README.md

-# voice-synthesis-and-speech-recognition
+# Voice Synthesis & Speech Recognition Prototype

-Sample of prototype created to simulate voice interaction with a display interface.
+This is a sample of a prototype created to simulate voice interactions in a display interface.

 The prototype combined voice recognition and speech synthesis with a simulated visual interface with multiple animations.